K-C-DaCosta/Marching-Cubes/README.md

 ## Challenges
 Easily the biggest challenge was generating the lookup table for all 256 possible cases.
-There is even a bug in the original paper that causes wholes to show up in the mesh, but I googled around and found the fix for that.
+There is even a bug in the original paper that causes holes to show up in the mesh, but I googled around and found the fix for that.

 # alternate isosurface extraction using surface nets
 There is also a "surface nets" implementation in here that was much simpler than marching cubes, it requires no